lago-project/lago/README.md

-As the above script has become a bit complicated, and it's not (yet) part of lago itself, this section will do the same as the script, but step by step with lago only command to give you a better idea of what you have to do in a ususal project.
+As the above script has become a bit complicated, and it's not (yet) part of lago itself, this section will do the same as the script, but step by step with lago only command to give you a better idea of what you have to do in a usual project.

 So, let's get back to the root of the ovirt-system-tests repo, and cd into the